bretttjohnson1/TerrainGeneration/README.md

 The height of each child node is given by the parent's height * noise * the layer number The layer number ensures that big changes happen in the higher layers and little fine changes in the lower layers.
 The noise is just random.
+Feel free to download the HTML and change the values.